dbashford/textract/README.md

 * `[ext].exec`: Each extractor can take specific exec config.
 Keep in mind many extractors are responsible for extracting multiple types, so, for instance, the `odt` extractor is what you would configure for `odt` and `odg`/`odt` etc.  Check [the extractors](https://github.com/dbashford/textract/tree/master/lib/extractors) to see which you want to specifically configure.
 At the bottom of each is a list of `types` for which the extractor is responsible.
 * `tesseract.lang`: A pass-through to tesseract allowing for setting of language for extraction. ex: `{ tesseract: { lang:"chi_sim" } }`

+To use this configuration at the command line, prefix each open with a `--`.

+Ex: `textract image.png --tesseract.lang=deu`

 ## Usage

 ### Commmand Line